gcp-services/sheep/README.md

 Sheep is built to scale.
 By leveraging scalable systems and designs, Sheep allows you to keep fully idempotent and accurate counts at a rate of hudreds of thousands of requests a second.

-Backends are pluggable, with current support for Google Spanner and CockroachDB(WIP) on the storage side, and with Google Pub/Sub and RabbitMQ(WIP) support on the transport side.
+Backends are pluggable, with current support for Google Spanner on the storage side, and with Google Pub/Sub support on the transport side.
+Support for CockroachDB and RabbitMQ are coming soon.

 ## How It Works